SiliconLabs/wiseconnect/examples/snippets/cli_demo/readme.md

 ### **ble_user_gain_table_lp_chain_8dBm_offset**

-Set the Max power offsets of the user gain table for 8dBm in LP chain
+Set the Max power offsets of the user gain table for 8 dBm in LP chain

 **Syntax:**
 ```perl